pimotte/nomic/README.md

 **329** *The Trophy of Awesome*

-Whenever a player would win the game, instead, a virtual ``Trophy of Awesome'' will be created, inscribed with their name and the date on which they won.
+Whenever a player would win the game, instead, a virtual "Trophy of Awesome" will be created, inscribed with their name and the date on which they won.
 The game state will be reset to the latest point at which the win was not inevitable.
 In case of non-consensus about this point, the Trophy recipient